 At this time, with the information currently available to you and your team, when are you anticipating production levels to return to "normal"?

 Added to this Pulse Survey in Week 4, company leaders were asked to look forward and share when they believe they will experience the elusive "return to normal" or pre-COVID-19 production levels.
-Expectations are spread between all months of 2020 and 2021, with no expectation having more than 30% of respondents.
-Expectations continue to shift all over the place, with this week having more respondents indicating September of this year or not until 2021.
+Expectations are spread between all months of 2020 and 2021, with some time in 2021 having a big jump up to 44%.

-- Of those primarily serving the industrial market, 14% report that production levels have not been impacted, down from 21% two weeks ago.
+- Of those primarily serving the industrial market, 13% report that production levels have not been impacted, down from 22% in the last pulse survey.

-- Expectations for the automotive industry are much worse compared to other industries, with only no companies having not been affected and only 11% predicting a return by the end of June.
+- Expectations for the automotive industry are relatively similar to the overall industry, with 24% predicting a return by the end of August.

-- 14 percent report that production levels have not been impacted.
+- 25 percent report that production levels have not been impacted, a big bump from two weeks ago.

 Remember to check this site every other Thursday for the bi-weekly update.
 If you have suggestions for questions to be added or changed, please e-mail ARPM's Managing Director, Letha Keslar, at email@example.com.